MatiasOS/writings/xoor/this.md

 const whatKindOfFood = WhatIAm.bind(food);
 whatKindOfFood(); // Prints -> Hi!
 I'm a milanesa
 ```
+And that folks, is what is happening in React when we use `this.handleClick = this.handleClick.bind(this)`.\

 ### New Keyword

-Whenever you invoke a function with the `new` keyword, under the hood, the JavaScript interpreter will create a brand new object for us and call it `this`.
-If a function was called with `new`, `this` keyword is referencing that new object.
+Whenever you invoke a function with the `new` keyword, under the hood, the JavaScript creates a brand new object for us, and call it `this`.
+If a function was called with `new`, `this` is bound to the new object.

 ```javascript
 function food (kind) {